Objective clustering protocol for single-molecule data: A lifetime vs. intensity study: Introduction

 The presence of multiple chromophores in multichromophoric systems contributes significantly to the heterogeneity in their data space.
 Examples of such systems include the aforementioned dendrimers as well as conjugated polymers, azobenzenes, diarylethenes, synthetic dye aggregates, DsRed, and photonic wires.
 Photosynthetic light-harvesting complexes form a unique group of multichromophoric systems because of the potential biological significance of data clusters.
 For example, a subtle change in protein conformation may switch many light-harvesting complexes between a light-harvesting and a photoprotective state~\cite{kruger2011conformational}, and these transitions have been directly correlated with photoblinking~\cite{kruger2012controlled}.
-In addition, these complexes display rich heterogeneity in their intensity--lifetime distributions~\cite{schlau2015single} and spectral properties~\cite{kruger2017reduced, goldsmith2010watching}.
-It was proposed that the complex relationship between fluorescence intensity and lifetime cannot be adequately studied by traditional simple kinetic models~\cite{goldsmith2010watching}.
-The heterogeneity and dynamics of light-harvesting complexes make them an excellent testbed for SMS clustering algorithms.
+In addition, these complexes display rich heterogeneity in their lifetime--intensity distributions~\cite{schlau2015single} and spectral properties~\cite{kruger2017reduced, goldsmith2010watching}. {For example, allophycocyanin, a core subunit of the main light-harvesting complex in cyanobacteria and red algae, has been shown to exhibit six distinct emissive states and a complex relationship between their fluorescence intensity and lifetime that precludes the use of simple, traditional kinetic models \cite{goldsmith2010watching}}.

 Typically, a probability distribution is used to visually reveal relevant states of an isolated SM system \cite{schlau2015single, santoso2010characterizing, kalinin2008characterizing}.
-These distributions can then be clustered based on the number of observed dense regions using clustering algorithms such as Gaussian mixture modeling (GMM)~\cite{mattana2022automated, rubbens2021phenogmm} or K-means clustering \cite{wang2013lifetime}, although any clustering algorithm could be used \cite{xu2005survey, hartigan1975clustering}.
+These distributions can then be clustered based on the number of observed dense regions using clustering algorithms such as GMM.
 Each resulting cluster provides insight into the dynamics of the distinct fluorescence states and may enable inference of information such as the dwell times and switching rates between different states.
 There are many methods to determine these switching rates, such as the maximum-likelihood estimation of observables \cite{schmid2016single} or inverse mean dwell time \cite{schuler2013single}, though the empirical definition of the switching rate is most universal \cite{chung2018transition}.